-As Director of Workforce Development, Emily leads PHI’s practice work focused on strengthening the direct care workforce within the long-term care system through developing innovative approaches to improving direct care job quality.
+As the Vice President of Workforce Innovations, Emily leads PHI’s practice work focused on strengthening the direct care workforce within the long-term care system through developing innovative approaches to improving direct care job quality.

 For the past nine years, Emily worked to empower the direct care workforce by creating pathways to economic sustainability and addressing the systemic challenges facing long-term care workers.
 By creating a home care training center in Detroit, Emily connected incumbent personal care aides to advanced training, higher wages, and an accessible career ladder.
 She did this work in partnership with diverse stakeholders, including home care agencies, skilled nursing facilities, city officials, and labor unions.
 Emily worked closely with PHI to develop the program’s curriculum and train a multi-disciplinary instructor team.